 Information provided by Cal Fire San Benito-Monterey Unit.

-The purpose of the project is to reintroduce fire to the ecosystem, thereby reducing hazardous fire fuels by removing brush and down woody materials.
-This type of exercise also provides valuable hands-on training for fire personnel in fire suppression activities while working safely in a controlled environment, the press release said.
+This type of exercise also provides valuable hands-on training for fire personnel in fire suppression activities while working safely in a controlled environment.
+The burn will consist of two days of ignition.

-Smoke from the controlled burn will be visible from Hollister, Santa Clara Valley, Salinas Valley and San Benito County, according to the press release.
-Weather conditions will be monitored and the burn may be postponed if burning conditions are found to be unfavorable.
-Cal Fire is in close consultation with the National Weather Service's Monterey office and the Monterey Bay Air Resources District to ensure that the burn takes place in appropriate weather conditions.
-The project could be postponed if conditions are not conducive to a safe burn.
+All prescribed burns are monitored closely for smoke dispersal, and if necessary action is taken to mitigate concerns as they arise, the release said.
+Weather conditions will be monitored and the burn could be postponed if burning conditions are found to be unfavorable.
+Cal Fire said they are in close consultation with the National Weather Service’s Monterey office, the Monterey Bay Air Resources District and the California Air Resources Board to ensure that the burn takes place in appropriate weather conditions.